 Though I love the warm glow of a candle’s flame, I am far too forgetful to keep more than one lit safely.
 Flameless candles allow you to keep lots of glowing candles throughout your interior without fear of starting a fire.
 These candles are incredibly realistic (I have some myself) because the flame actually moves around to create a flickering illusion.

 You can even streamline the whole process by simply purchasing a candle making kit so you don’t have to think through a materials checklist.
 This kit from Wayfair even includes cute dried flowers to decorate your candles!

 Whether you’re opting for real or flameless candles, using them as a centerpiece is a great idea.
 Putting a group of candles on a mirrored tray like this idea by Blesser House creates a cozy effect, bouncing glowing light all around the room.

 Add string lights to your winter decor

 String lights always create a warm and inviting atmosphere.
 And they are so easy to incorporate into your winter decor!
 You can see here that all it takes is draping them over something like a blanket ladder to transform your space.
-This idea from Apartment Therapy with large string lights looks SO warm and cozy.
+These large, glossy string lights look SO warm and cozy.